21centurymotorcompany/bitdbdoc/docs/chain.md

 ## 2. Global Railway of Everything

 BitDB indexes everything, from Bitcoin transaction itself to Bitcoin input/output scripts to the graph structure between transactions.
-And most of this has to do with ON-CHAIN transfer of bits.
+And most of these involve ON-CHAIN transfer of bits.

 Here's the current landscape of bitcoin ecosystem and why BitDB is valuable or not in each chain:

-- The BTC roadmap is to avoid scaling on-chain and scale through lightning network to transfer bits.
-Lightning network is not a ledger for storing data, so BitDB doesn't add any value to lightning network, and therefore to BTC.
+- The BTC roadmap is to avoid scaling on-chain and scale through off-chain solutions like lightning network to transfer bits.
+Lightning network is a network, but not a ledger for storing data, so BitDB doesn't add value to lightning network, hence to BTC.
 - The BCH roadmap is to scale through 100% on-chain scaling, with the bet that free market capitalism will find ways to scale.
-If everything is 100% on-chain, BitDB can be very helpful.
+BitDB shines when there's a lot of content on-chain.

 ## 3. Infinite Scaling Ledger